Distributed Integrated Sensing, Localization, and Communications over LEO Satellite Constellations: Acknowledgments

 \begin{IEEEbiographynophoto}{Musa Furkan Keskin} (furkan@chalmers.se) is a Researcher at Chalmers University of Technology, Gothenburg, Sweden.
 His current research interests include integrated sensing and communications, and hardware impairments in beyond 5G/6G systems. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Yuan~Liu} (yuan.liu@uni.lu) is a doctoral candidate at the Interdisciplinary Centre for Security, Reliability and Trust (SnT), University of Luxembourg, L-1855, Luxembourg.
+\begin{IEEEbiographynophoto}{Yuan~Liu} (yuan.liu@uni.lu) is a Postdoctoral Researcher at the Interdisciplinary Centre for Security, Reliability and Trust (SnT), University of Luxembourg, L-1855, Luxembourg.
 His current research focuses on channel modeling and signal processing for active sensing applications. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Linlong~Wu} (linlong.wu@uni.lu) is a Research Scientist at Interdisciplinary Centre for Security, Reliability and Trust (SnT), University of Luxembourg, L-1855, Luxembourg.
-His current research focuses on signal processing and optimization with applications on radar, ISAC and RIS. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Linlong~Wu} (linlong.wu@uestc.edu.cn) is a professor with the School of Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu, China.
+His research focuses on signal processing, radar, ISAC and RIS. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{José~A.~del~Peral-Rosado} (jose\_antonio.del\_peral\_rosado@airbus.com) is a senior R\&D navigation engineer at Airbus Defence and Space, Germany.
 His current research focuses on multi-layer PNT systems and demonstrators with GNSS, 5G and 6G. \end{IEEEbiographynophoto}